ABaboshin/DotNetCoreProfiler/k8s/Readme.md

 # Monitoring Mutator

-A Mutating admission webhook to inject the .net core profiler from this repository.
+A Mutating admission webhook which injects tracing and monitoring using the .net core profiler from this repository.

+Kubernetes feature: auto detecting of the app names based on the parent deployment/statefulset name.

 ## Implementation